-The Group uses an impairment model that applies to financial assets measured at amortised cost and contract assets and is detailed below.
+The Group and the Company use an impairment model that applies to financial assets measured at amortised cost and contract assets and is detailed below.
 Financial assets at amortised cost include trade receivables, cash and cash equivalents, bonds and deposits.